curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Dan asked.

 Eli started,

 > "Purpose.
 MVP.
-Our spiritual Rosetta Stone.
+The spiritual Rosetta Stone.
 Here in this bank with capitalists, I believe in capitalism.
 Around communists, I believe in communism.
 Around Christians, Muslims, Jews, and other mono-theists, I believe in their God.
 Around multi-theists, I believe in their gods.
 Around atheists, I believe in no god.
 I'm a deep, deep believer.
 A connoisseur of belief systems - they're far too important to have just one.
 Why, sometimes I’ve believed as many as six religions before I settle on the one to wear for the day.
-Just because I’m operating on some belief system doesn’t mean you should too.
+Just because I’m operating on some rotation of belief systems doesn’t mean you should too.
 Modern belief systems are integrated, future uncalculated, so all religions follow the universal law that governs ideas - the MVP.
-Ideas that don't believe in the MVP are still subject to its power, just like matter can't escape the Universal Law of Gravitation.
+Ideas that don't believe in the MVP are still subject to the reality it describes, just like matter can't escape the Universal Law of Gravitation.
 But we're neither bound to Earth nor destined to survive, as inescapable as they both..."

 Dan scrunched his brows in disbelief, already bored of her sermon.
 Frowned at himself - he should have known better.
 Now he was going to have to sit through heaps of nonsense.
 Eli continued,